Hunk space, more like

 - 28 unique weapon combinations to discover, use, and unlock!

-- Four different stages to tackle in any order you please!
+- Four initial stages to tackle in any order you please!

-- Two secret and extra-difficult stages for skilled players!
+- Two additional and extra-difficult stages for skilled players!

 - Two difficulty modes with separate level designs and gameplay differences!